baleboy/balenet/content/work/UMTS-RAN.md

 ENDSTATE *;
 ```

 Later I became an official Nokia Trainer and gave courses about TNSDL, which gave me the chance to visit Hangzhou (China).
-But before that, I moved to the next generation IPA 2800, parts of which were based on a new Posix RTOS by Sun Microsystems called ChorusOS.
+But before that, I moved to the next generation IPA 2800, parts of which were based on a Posix RTOS by Sun Microsystems called [ChorusOS](https://en.wikipedia.org/wiki/ChorusOS).
 One of the most exciting things I did was developing Nokia's first device driver to run on ChorusOS.
 "My" driver's responsibility was handling a switching processor by Agere technologies, an American company later bought by Lucent.

 I don't know how much of my code was preserved after I left, but I like to think that for a while my software was somehow involved in getting 3G calls through.